RafaVico/exp_library/README.md

 # Cons

-Is not the best written library because it was using only for my games.
+Is not the best written library because it was using only for my games.<br>
 Security is low or nothing.
 It have a simple way of offuscating the exp texts.

 # Games & Tools